 Which are the requirements and things to consider in order to apply for this permit?

-- It is a requirement that you have passed your last or previous course at your university or center.
+- You must have passed your last or previous course at your university or center

 As we have mentioned, the residence permit for students looking for a job is also valid for those wishing to start their own company.
 They will have one year in order to prepare everything that is required to start the business (business plan, trademark registration, legal constitution, etc.).
 Bear in mind that the project must be innovative and technological in order to be accepted.